Friedrich de la Motte Fouqué: Later years

 From 1820 onwards the quality of Fouqué's work deteriorated, partly owing to the fatal formal ease with which he wrote, and he failed to keep pace with the changes in German taste by clinging to the paraphernalia of romanticism.
 His rivals applied a sobriquet of "Don Quixote of Romanticism" to him.

 Translations

 Most of Fouqué's works have been translated.
 Menella Bute Smedley, for instance, translated his ballad, "The Shepherd of the Giant Mountains."
 The English versions of Aslauga's Knight (by Thomas Carlyle), Sintram and his Companions and Undine have been frequently republished.
 A number of his short stories were translated in Popular Tales and Romances of the Northern Nations (1823).

 Influence

 Fouqué's play Der Sängerkrieg auf der Wartburg ("The Song Contest on the Wartburg") is likely one of the sources for Wagner's Tannhäuser.
 Goethe was not impressed by it, remarking to Eckermann: "We both agreed that all his life this poet had engaged in old Germanic studies, however without being able to develop this into a culture of his own making."

-Robert Louis Stevenson admired Fouqué's story "The Bottle Imp" and wrote his own version (The Bottle Imp) with a Hawaiian setting.
+Robert Louis Stevenson admired Fouqué's story "Galgenmännlein" and wrote his own version ("The Bottle Imp") with a Hawaiian setting.